DeveloperThierry/mern-thinkboard/README.md

 ---

 ## ❓ Support
+Thanks to FreeCodeCamp for guidance throughout duration of project.
 If you have any questions, encounter a bug, or need help setting up the project, please open an issue on the GitHub repository.